auth0/auth0-ai-js/examples/calling-apis/chatbot/README.md

 APP_BASE_URL=http://localhost:3000
 # the offline_access scope is needed if your flow is using a refresh token
 AUTH0_SCOPE='openid profile email offline_access'
-# Langgraph API audience.
-Only needed for Langgraph example.
+# Langgraph API audience (only needed for Langgraph example)
 AUTH0_AUDIENCE="<auth0-audience>"
 NEXT_PUBLIC_URL="http://localhost:3000"